jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 propitiated correctly the disir grant good luck.
 Such sacrificial ceremonies (disablot) are held in the autumn by the women of the household; and at the onset of winter too, the second with the family and guests attending.

-New Trait: Ancestor Sense
-The possessor of this trait can sense whenever a family descendant will face mortal danger.
-The semi-precognitive power gives enough forewarning to allow the ancestor to travel to the progeny and intervene if desired.
-It does not however, reveal the source of the danger or what will happen.

 As tutelary beings, the disir act as guardians defending their family against malicious spirits or evil magic.
 They are jealous and judgemental guardians however.
 In one